-The four stages of life (MAHABHARATA I 86.2-7) - brahmacharya ("discipleship"), grhastha ("life of a householder"), vanaprastha ("forest hermit"), sannyasa ("life of a wandering ascetic") - should contribute to the realization of three or four goals life (trivarga or chaturvarga, or purusartha (literally "human purpose")), according to the instructions of the sacred texts (MAHABHARATA XII.299.31).
+The four stages of life (Mahabharata I 86.2-7) - brahmacharya ("discipleship"), grhastha ("life of a householder"), vanaprastha ("forest hermit"), sannyasa ("life of a wandering ascetic") - should contribute to the realization of three or four goals life (trivarga or chaturvarga, or purusartha (literally "human purpose")), according to the instructions of the sacred texts (Mahabharata XII.299.31).

-During the period of "discipleship" (brahmacharya), a person pays "duty to a mentor" (sage) - ṛṣi ṛṇa or gurvartha.
-Repaying back this debt includes the disciple's various responsibilities to teachers and certain behaviors (MAHABHARATA XII 242).
+During the period of "discipleship" (brahmacharya), a person pays "duty to a mentor" (sage) - rşi ṛṇa or gurvartha.
+Repaying back this debt includes the disciple's various responsibilities to teachers and certain behaviors (Mahabharata XII 242).
 The Ashvamedhikaparva sets out in detail everything necessary for the proper interaction between the disciple and his teacher.
 First of all, the disciple should take care of the goodness of the teacher, but not of his own.
-The disciple must be "devoted to truth and piety," and eating food is possible only after the teacher permits (MAHABHARATA XIV 46.1-8).
+The disciple must be "devoted to truth and piety," and eating food is possible only after the teacher permits (Mahabharata XIV 46.1-8).
 Explaining the need to go through the four scales in the text of the Mokshadharma (Part XII of the Santiparva Book), the legendary king, Janaka, concludes, "So that the world does not split, so that karma does not break up.
-The ancients fulfilled the law of the four scales of life" (MAHABHARATA XII.
+The ancients fulfilled the law of the four scales of life" (Mahabharata XII.
 328.25).

 Thus, the "state of being indebted" obtained from birth is revealed to a person through the "system of debts" at different stages of life, and, again, the most general concept for determining the state of debt is dharma.
-Dharma is a multi-level and multi-layered category of ancient Indian culture which has a semantic core - duty and rightness, ontologically entrenched, but at the same time, able to incorporate semantic shades that allow various religious, religious-philosophical and philosophical formations to adapt this category for their spiritual needs.
+Dharma is a multi-level and multi-layered category of ancient Indian culture which has a semantic core - duty and rightness, ontologically entrenched, but at the same time, able to incorporate semantic shades that allow various religious, religiousphilosophical and philosophical formations to adapt this category for their spiritual needs.

-Within the framework of the traditional orthodox culture, which is represented by The Mahabharata, the term dharma in a broad sense is a set of rules and norms of spiritual and social life (DROBNITSKY, 2002).
+Within the framework of the traditional orthodox culture, which is represented by The Mahabharata, the term dharma in a broad sense is a set of rules and norms of spiritual and social life [4, p.
+374.]
 The problem is that dharma in each particular case of use can have different meanings (as well as translation).
 For example, dharma as "moral law", "law", "duty", "righteousness", "virtue", "justice", "true path", etc. In the Mahabharata, dharma is often translated as "duty", which, in principle, meets the tasks of compilers of the text intended to give a clear orientation of a person's life, where compliance with social and religious requirements comes first and, at the same time, a person understands his condition as "being ought to" which the world order "depends on".
+Therefore, it will be more correct to use in this case not just the concept of dharma but its more specific meaning "dharma-duty" which can also be clarified through understanding of "dharma-duty" as state or "path", "destination".